nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

 - catch errors in metrics module
-- check play event stats and playback stats in metrics module for consistancy
+- check play event stats and playback stats in metrics module htmlFor consistancy

 ### Fixed

-- update stats object for flash fallback with all possible properties
+- update stats object htmlFor flash fallback with all possible properties

 ## **[3.17.3]**

 ### **Release Notes**

 This release contains several patches.
-One patch fixes a potential problem with autoplay policies regarding the play promise implementation of certain browsers.
+One patch fixes a potential problem with autoPlay policies regarding the play promise implementation of certain browsers.
 The main problem were side effects with the promise wrapper of the player and some third party libs which manipulate promises.
 In this cases the promise always resolved, also in case of an play start error.
 Another patch addresses a bug in Microsoft Edge 18.
-We removed the 'MediaSource.isTypeSupported' check for all Edge versions because of an inconsistancy in Edge 18.
+We removed the 'MediaSource.isTypeSupported' check htmlFor all Edge versions because of an inconsistancy in Edge 18.
-Further a bug in the 'updateSource' function for iOS is fixed.
+Further a bug in the 'updateSource' function htmlFor iOS is fixed.
 Also now the full screen icon on Chrome changes correctly.

 ### **Changelog**

 ### Fixed

 - change media play promise wrapping to avoid side effects of promise manipulating third party libs
-- remove 'MediaSource.isTypeSupported' check for all Microsoft Edge versions
+- remove 'MediaSource.isTypeSupported' check htmlFor all Microsoft Edge versions
-- fix 'type undefined' error in 'updateSource' for iOS
+- fix 'type undefined' error in 'updateSource' htmlFor iOS
 - fix full screen icon change on Chrome

 ## **[3.17.2]**